 If you’re reading this article you’re probably either a new truck camper owner or a person who is seriously thinking about buying one.
 Whatever your situation, the truck camper is a great choice with loads of benefits.
 The truck camper is easier to drive, offers better fuel economy, and can be taken further off the beaten path compared to other types of RVs.
 It can also tow things like boats and Jeeps, is easier to store and maintain, and in most states doesn’t require annual registration and title fees.
-But going with a truck camper also means you’ll need to buy the right pickup truck and the right truck camper equipment to safely haul it.
-These Truck Camper 101 topics address these and a host of other related topics to help make your transition to the truck camper world smoother and less difficult.
+But going with a truck camper also means you’ll need to buy the right truck and right truck camper equipment to safely haul it.
+This article addresses these and a host of other truck camper related topics to help make your transition to the truck camper world smoother and less difficult.
 Note that the info we provide is based on years of experience.
 You should know that the information found in this Truck Camper 101 article and other articles published by Truck Camper Adventure are used as a source in numerous truck camper articles found on the Internet by so-called experts.
 We are the go-to source for all things truck camper related.

 The ability to tow is one of the great things about owning a truck camper.
 An important thing to keep in mind when towing, however, is that the tongue weight of the trailer must be factored in against the truck’s rated payload.
 A boat, horse, or utility trailer will typically have a tongue weight anywhere between 200 and 500 pounds, depending on the size of the load (tongue weight, of course, will not be a factor when flat towing or towing a vehicle “four-down”).
 Moreover, if you want to tow, you’ll probably need a hitch box extension since many truck campers extend anywhere from 18 to 24 inches from the rear of the truck.
 Available in different lengths, a hitch box extension is simply a metal tube that fits into a standard hitch receiver.